Probabilistic Soundness Guarantees in LLM Reasoning Chains: Abstract

 \section{Abstract}

 In reasoning chains generated by large language models (LLMs), initial errors often propagate and undermine the reliability of the final conclusion.
-Current LLM-based error detection methods often fail to detect propagated errors because they do not properly account for how earlier errors might corrupt judgments of downstream reasoning.
-To better detect such propagated errors, we introduce Autoregressive Reasoning Entailment Stability (ARES), a novel probabilistic framework that prevents error propagation by judging each claim based only on previously-assessed sound premises.
+Current LLM-based error detection methods often fail to detect propagated errors because earlier errors can corrupt judgments of downstream reasoning.
+To better detect such errors, we introduce Autoregressive Reasoning Entailment Stability (ARES), a probabilistic framework that evaluates each reasoning step based solely on previously-verified premises.
 This inductive method yields a nuanced score for each step and provides certified statistical guarantees of its soundness, rather than a brittle binary label.
 ARES achieves state-of-the-art performance across four benchmarks (72.1\% Macro-F1, +8.2 points) and demonstrates superior robustness on very long synthetic reasoning chains, where it excels at detecting propagated errors (90.3\% F1, +27.6 points). \footnote{Correspondence to \texttt{weiqiuy@seas.upenn.edu}.
 Code is available at \url{https://github.com/fallcat/ares}.}